jknowles/opensdp_predictive_analytics/docs/opensdp_predictiveanalytics_modelbuilding.md

                  ) # keep only the columns of dummy and continuous variables
 ```

-## Fit Models
+## Train Models

+Now we have prepared our data we are ready to begin the process of setting up our model training
+and then fitting our models.
+A key difference between many of the algorithms available through
+`caret` and more traditional models like logistic regression, is that many algorithms have
+parameters that are set by the user - not learned from the data (these are sometimes callled
+hyperparameters).
+To evaluate these models then and find a good fit to the data, we need to fit
+them at several different values of these parameters and identify the values that best predict
+our outcome.
+This process is examined in detail below:

 ### Prepare the Model Fitting Parameters

 Once we have defined our predictor variables, we need to tell `train()` how we want to test our
 models.
-Most of the algorithms offered through `caret` have "tuning parameters", user-controlled
-values, that are not estimated from the data.
-Our goal is to experiment with these values and find
+Our goal is to experiment with the "tuning" or "hyper" parameters for our algorithms and
-the values that fit the data the best.
-To do this, we must tell `train()` which values to try, and how
+find the values that predict the outcome best.
+To do this, we must tell `train()` which values to
-to evaluate their performance.
+try, and how to evaluate their performance.

-Luckily, `train()` has a number of sensible defaults that largely automate this process for us.
-For
+Luckily, `train()` has a number of sensible defaults  and tools that largely automate this process
-the purpose of this exercise, a good set of defaults is to use the `twoClassSummary()` model
+for us.
+For the purpose of this exercise, a good set of defaults is to use the `twoClassSummary()`
-evaluation function (which tells us the area under the curve as well as the sensitivity,
+model evaluation function (which tells us the area under the curve as well as the sensitivity,
 specificity, and accuracy) and to use cross-fold validation.
-To set up our model training run
+To set up our model training run we
-we need to make three final steps:
+need to make three final steps:

 1. Set up R to use the computing resources on our machine